Backdate/TP-Tools/tp_write/tp_write_ref.md

 ### PARSE
 every (dynamic) string will be parsed if there is an extra/additional argument.

-String 'Parser' searches for some special "CHARS"
+'String parser' searches for some special "CHARS"
   - Register  = '%R'
 	- StringRegister  = '%SR'